 Advantages of Lakes and Rivers

-Rivers and lakes contribute a great value to human beings, as they provide us with our life source that is water.
+Rivers and lakes contribute a great value to human beings, as they provide us with our life source which is water.
 For this, the advantages which are benefited from rivers and lakes cannot be merely numbered.
 Lakes and rivers help to:

 Develop hydroelectric power.